relaycorp/ddos-report/src/content/docs/mitigation.md

 For example,
-it defines "HTTP Flood JavaScript Support" as an attack vector where headless browsers can circumvent [cryptographic challenges](./tactics/crypto-challenges.md), but the principle applies to any malicious client that supports the challenge.
+it defines "HTTP Flood JavaScript Support" as an attack vector where headless browsers can circumvent [cryptographic challenges](./tactics/crypto-challenges.md), but the principle applies to any malicious client that supports such challenges.

 As part of this exercise,
 operators should stress-test their systems to ensure that they can handle the expected load.